 Step 3 – Connect to the VM, mount the volume and access your data

-ReFS is a promising technology and will be the primary file system support by Microsoft for Storage Spaces Direct.
+ReFS is a promising technology and will be the primary file system supported by Microsoft for Storage Spaces Direct (Azure Stack HCI).

 As for now, please do not use ReFS in production.
 Play with it, but not in production.

 So be careful when moving between different Technical Preview builds.
 Keep that in mind when upgrading.